The Retirement Questions Worth Asking at the Start of the Year

 Qualified Domestic Relations Order

-A QDRO (Qualified Domestic Relations Order) is a legal document that is brought forward during the settlement of a divorce that establishes a payee that gets compensated to receive a portion or grand total of the retirement benefits of an employee such as a pension or 401K plan.
-In most divorces, property that was acquired […]
+QDRO & Divorce: Understanding Legal Practices A QDRO (Qualified Domestic Relations Order) is a legal document that is brought forward during the settlement of a divorce that establishes a payee that gets compensated to receive a portion or grand total of the retirement benefits of an employee such as a pension or 401K plan.
+In […]

 Using a Cash Balance Plan to Save Large Pre-Tax Dollars